Text Link

 4. Go with a support buddy

-Stressful situations can be ameliorated by the presence of a supportive and understanding friend or family member.
-Ask someone you trust to join you on your grocery shopping trip.
-Ask them to help you stay on track if you veer from your list or get sidetracked by checking labels or obsessing over types of foods.
+If you're struggling to get through grocery shopping alone, you can ask someone you trust to join you.
+Ask them to help you stay on track if you veer from your eating disorder recovery grocery list or if you get sidetracked by other potentially triggering habits like checking labels or obsessing over different types of foods.

 5. Choose a small store if possible